 - National Association of Sewer Service Companies, Inc. (NASSCO),

 - Water Environment Federation (WEF),

 - American Water Works Association (AWWA),

 - California Water & Environment Association (CWEA),

 - American Public Works Association (APWA),

+- Association for GIS Professionals (URISA).

 YOU CAN HELP:

 NEVER POUR GREASE DOWN THE DRAIN.
 PUT IT IN A CAN

 OR SOAK IT UP IN A PAPER TOWEL AND PUT IT INTO THE

 TRASH OR SAVE YOUR GREASE & DELIVER TO CITY

 MAINTENANCE YARD AT

 615 W. AVENUE H, FOR RECYCLING.